Ganellon/encee/README.md

 The biggest obstacle to adoption of these practices is the AWS documentation; it is incomplete and inaccurate.
 After some hair pulling, I finally got things working and want to share these discoveries with others.

 ## Solution Files
-* IPRestriction.json -- IP / CIDR Restriction Policy JSON doc for AWS
+* IPRestriction.json -- IP / CIDR Restriction Policy doc for AWS
-* MFARequired.json -- MFA Requirement Policy JSON doc for AWS
+* MFARequired.json -- MFA Requirement Policy doc for AWS
 * config.sh -- bash script to automate some of the setup process (optional)
 * encee.sh -- encee bash script - to make environment variable changes that persist in the shell
 * encee.py -- encee python script - to read the JSON returned by the AWS STS request